fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 2. Double click the certificate file.

-   Double clicking the file imports it into the certicate store and the Certificate window displays.
+   Double clicking the file imports it into the certificate store and the Certificate window displays.
 3. Click ``Install Certificate``.

    The Certificate Import Wizard window displays.